Bradbev/qgrep/doc/txt/readme.txt

-# igrep - Super fast full text grep for programmers
+# qgrep - Super fast full text grep for programmers

 -----------------------

 ## Introduction
-Programmers commonly need to search code, faster searching makes for more productivity. igrep is significantly faster than search tools that don't build a database and is very easy to setup - simple projects need only a couple of lines of configuration.
+Programmers commonly need to search code, faster searching makes for more productivity. qgrep is significantly faster than search tools that don't build a database and is very easy to setup - simple projects need only a couple of lines of configuration.
-igrep runs on OS X and Windows, with a Linux port coming soon.
+qgrep runs on OS X and Windows, with a Linux port coming soon.

 ## Installation